-3 Answers To “What Are Your Career Aspirations?”
-In An Interview
+5 Answers to “What Are Your Career Aspirations?” in an Interview (2023)

 When the interviewer asks you, "What are your career aspirations?" you might be thinking to yourself, make more money!
-While that seems like the obvious answer, it's important that we take this question seriously.
+While that seems like the obvious answer, we must take this question seriously.
 The interviewer wants to get to know you more.

 Let's go ahead and get started.